 Smile CDR fully supports all released versions of FHIR from the DSTU2 release onward, and can also support draft (pre-release) resource definitions as well.
 When starting a new project and configuring a FHIR repository, a FHIR version must be selected.
 If you are implementing an Implementation Guide (e.g. the CARIN Consumer Directed Payer Data Exchange), then this IG will dictate the version of FHIR that you should select.
 FHIR version R4 is the most widely used version of FHIR, and is the default version for new repositories.

 An ongoing avenue of discussion in the FHIR community revolves around how to support new versions of the specification.
 Smile CDR is actively participating in these discussions, and has developed code to convert data automatically between versions of FHIR.
-As a proof-of-technology we make the FHIR Versioned API Mode available via a simple configuration switch.
+We make the FHIR Versioned API Mode available via a simple configuration switch, which provides automatic conversion using community-maintained translations.
 We are also considering a "data at rest" converter that will allow incremental upgrades to data in place.
 This is not as pressing a concern as it might seem however, as real-world experience shows that working systems rarely need FHIR version upgrades, and in fact this is often explicitly forbidden either by regulation or by policy.